BigelowLab/cs2018/README.md

 - tweak the PBS pro configuration to fit our needs
 - create and maintain HPC documentation

 This is a system administraion role that requires software development skills and experience with linux.
+You can read more about our HPC environment here: https://charlie.bigelow.org/

 ## Recommended skills/experience
 - Scripting language (e.g. bash, R, python)